-• an indirect advantage may also be granted (indirect State aid) if the funds received by entities which are direct beneficiaries of the Programme are channeled to identifiable undertakings/groups of undertakings (e.g. if the funds received by a direct beneficiary are used for building up infrastructure that is to be used for economic activities and the operation of this infrastructure is not granted through a public, open, unconditional tender, or if the funds are used by the beneficiary to train the employees of certain undertakings etc.).
+6 For further information, please see Commission Notice on the notion of State aid as referred to in Article 107(1) of the Treaty on the Functioning of the European Union C/2016/2946 channeled to identifiable undertakings/groups of undertakings (e.g. if the funds received by a direct beneficiary are used for building up infrastructure that is to be used for economic activities and the operation of this infrastructure is not granted through a public, open, unconditional tender, or if the funds are used by the beneficiary to train the employees of certain undertakings etc.).